-1. White oe coloured coating present on the tongue
+1. White or coloured coating present on the tongue

-2. Waste elimination of the body (such as sweat, urine & faeces) start to have a foul odour
+2. Waste elimination of the body (such as sweat, urine & faeces) starts to have a foul odour

-3. You may feel heavy, sluggish, low energy, poor concentration and foggy mind.
+3. You may feel heavy, sluggish, low energy, poor concentration and a foggy mind.

-4. You suffer with gut related issues such as IBS, bloating, cramping, constipation, loose stools & food sensitivities
+4. You suffer from gut-related issues such as IBS, bloating, cramping, constipation, loose stools & food sensitivities

 5. Pain, stiffness or disease within the mind/body